|

 did not convene until the year of his death, and the Germans were not

-Although one of its first acts was to affirm Papal authority in
+Although one of the council's first acts was to affirm Papal authority in

 This socalled "synergism" dispute culminated in the Book of